-A palletized load’s weight and dimension are going to be bigger than the total weight and dimension of the cartons because of the added pallet.
+Also, a palletized load’s weight and dimension are going to be bigger than the total weight and dimension of the cartons because of the added pallet.

-All in all, you might see $50-$100 difference.
+All in all, you might see a $50-$100 difference.

-Tip #2: Get Three Quotes
+Tip #2: Get 3 Quotes

 Tip #3: Ask

-When you get a quote from the freight forwarder, never take it AS IS.
+When you get a quote from the freight forwarder, never take it AS-IS.